JENOVAAbsolute/128-Bit-Bay-Software/README.md

 * Automatically sorts your games on Steam alphabetically

 *Note: This software looks hard to use.
 It’s not.
 If you find yourself having trouble, ping JENOVA for help.*

-* * *
-### ANOTHER METROID 2 REMAKE FAN GAME

-Includes the 1.1 patch and the 1.5 launcher.
-Everything you need to play the game is here.

-Download:
-`aHR0cHM6Ly8xZmljaGllci5jb20vP3B1b2RtejRtZ3V0emJmaDNvYWFv`

 # EDITING SOFTWARE